Financial-Times/tapper_plug/README.md

 ```

 1. you can exclude certain URLs for the purposes of tracing using the optional `Tapper.Plug.Filter`.
 2. install the `Tapper.Plug.Trace` plug as soon as possible in the plug list, for timing accuracy.
-This plug reads any incoming [B3](https://github.com/openzipkin/b3-propagation) style headers, and either joins the incoming span, or starts a new one (dependent on result of sampling), adding a 'server receive' annotation, and various other binary annotations with incoming request details.
+This plug reads any
+incoming [B3](https://github.com/openzipkin/b3-propagation) headers, and either joins the incoming trace,
+or starts a new one (dependent on result of sampling), adding a 'server receive' annotation, and various other binary
+annotations with incoming request details.

 ### See also